-Wade chuckled, reveling in the hint of the satisfied smile on Ford's face.
-He'd missed this side of him.
-The funny, cocky kid brother he used to know didn't come around much anymore.
+Wade chuckled and reveled in the hint of the satisfied smile on Ford's face.
+He'd missed this side of Ford.
+The funny, cocky kid brother he used to know didn't come around very often anymore.
 Fond memories of playing pranks on one another came to mind: putting worms in each other's shoes, filling the yogurt containers with mayonnaise, putting salt in the sugar bowl, and of course the classic plastic wrap over the toilet bowl.
 Sometimes things got a little out of hand, but most was all in good fun.